 It means that you need to be thinking about the design of all your communication channels when designing your website, even if it takes a while for other channels to catch up.

-Another advantage of simple designs is that they load fast, a crucial nonprofit website best practice that we explore below.
+Another advantage of simple designs is that they load fast, one of the most important nonprofit website best practices that we explore below.